-While we touched on living arrangements in our financial aid and college preparation sections, we’ll really get into the nitty-gritty here.
-We’re talking about the move-in process, transportation, how to behave during visits, dealing with your child’s newfound independence and everything in between.
-Having a child head off to college is a huge change for many parents, no matter how independent their child is; if you’re experiencing it for the first time, there are a lot of questions and concerns you may have even beyond move-in day like when you can visit and if it’s ok to cry while seeing your child off (check with your child and bring tissues just in case, respectively).
-If you’re wondering about it, there’s an excellent chance we’ll have the advice you’re searching for.
-After all, you’re going to need all the help you can get during this transitional time.
+As we briefly touched on living arrangements, financial aid and college preparation, there are some logistics to keep in mind, for the earlier stages.
+This refers ti the move-in process, transportation, conduct in visitations, dealing with your child’s new found independence, and so on.
+Having a child head off to college is a huge change for many parents, no matter how independent their child is; if you’re experiencing it for the first time, there are many questions and concerns you may have even beyond move-in day like when you can visit.
+We are here to support and guide you as parents during this transitional time.

-Deciding where your child will live during their freshman year is a decision that should be made early but by no means hastily, as it’s a student’s first year at school that sets the tone for the rest of their college experience.
-Anything – from a dungeon-like dormitory to a crappy commute – can be a contributing factor and if their premier postsecondary year is less than pleasant, you may find yourself facing the entire application process again when your child wants to transfer.
+Deciding where your child will live during their freshman year is a decision that should be made early, as it’s a student’s first year at school that sets the tone for the rest of their college experience.
+If they experience poor living situations or unpleasant commutes, it's likely to contribute to postsecondary year experiences; unpleasant experiences may render a new application process if your child decides to transfer.

-Some parents start missing their child as soon as they leave the parking lot.
-No, you’re not a weirdo if you get a little misty: For many parents, this is the first time they will be away from their child for an extended period of time in almost two decades and it’s completely natural to want to see them again as soon as possible.
-The good news is that many colleges anticipate this and plan a weekend early in the fall semester – aptly dubbed Parents’ Weekend– where families can reunite on campus and take part in a wealth of activities.
+Many parents feel a separation anxiety almost immediately.
+For many, this is the first time they will be away from their children, at least for an extended period of time.
+Good news: many colleges anticipate this and plan an event dubbed Parents’ Weekend– families can reunite on campus and take part in a wealth of activities.
 If you can’t make it for the festivities or simply cannot wait an entire month to see your child, don’t show up unannounced.
 Discuss with your child if and when their class schedule would permit a short visit and be mindful not to overstay your welcome.